 To best serve the diverse needs of each participant, please use this key as a frame of reference when deciding which classes are best suited.

-- Basic: Activities are intended for individuals who need a high level of support, which may include a 1:1 caregiver (who must come to classes), hand-over-hand assistance, visual schedules or behavioral support for challenging behaviors such as tantrums, self-injury or yelling.
+- Level I: Activities are intended for individuals who need a high level of support, which may include: a 1:1 caregiver (who must come to classes), hand-over-hand assistance, visual schedules and behavioral support for challenging behaviors such as tantrums, self-injury or yelling.

-- Advanced: Activities are intended for individuals who are highly independent, able to communicate verbally and self-sufficient when challenging situations arise.
+- Level III: Activities are intended for individuals who are highly independent and may have high functioning ASD (formerly known as Asperger syndrome).
+Participants are able to communicate verbally and challenging behaviors are minimal to none.

 - All: Activities are designed for individuals of all abilities to participate in together.

-Some classes may incorporate more than one level, such as moderate–advanced.
+*Some classes incorporate more than one level, such as Levels II/III.